wellcometrust/pathways/tapestry/docs.md

 ### Adding Scenes

-The Pathways JS engine looks for scene code added to the `Pathways.Scene` object based on a panel’s id.
+The Pathways JS engine looks for scene code added to the `Pathways.scrollScenes` object based on a panel’s id.
 So

 	<div id="mesmers-salon" class="panel”>

 Will look for a function called MesmersSalon (CamelCase + no dashes), which you can create with

-	Pathways.Scene.MesmersSalon = function() {}
+	Pathways.scrollScenes.MesmersSalon = function() {}

 In here is where ScrollMagic scenes are created and returned in a function which get called after the page has loaded.
 As an example: